 In 2014, Felix Drennen donated his 11 acres of farmland to Benevolence Farm.
 Felix was looking for a recipient that would make use of the land for either sustainable agriculture or conduct a social service mission; it was in the favor of Benevolence that our mission intended to do both!
 His realtor Frank Mellon, connected Felix and founder, Tanya Jisa, knowing that this would be a mutually beneficial partnership.

 The First Resident

 After years of thoughtful program development and land cultivation, the community and staff of Benevolence Farm were anxious to receive the first resident at the farm.
-The organization welcomed Benevolence Resident, Melissie Davis, on December 13th, 2016.
+The organization welcomed Benevolence Farm’s first resident on December 13th, 2016.